Civil aviation in India: Vision 2040

 The Ministry of Civil Aviation released a report entitled "Vision 2040" on 15 January 2019 outlining a roadmap for the future of civil aviation in India.
 The report projects that air passenger traffic will increase six fold to 1.1 billion by 2040 including 821 million domestic and 303 million international passengers.
 The report estimates that a total of 2,359 aircraft would be required to server passengers in March 2040.
 The government expects air cargo movement to quadruple to 17 million tons in 2040.
 The Ministry projected that the number of airport in India would rise from 101 in January 2019 to around 190–200 by March 2040 and an estimated 150,000 acres of land and US$40–50 billion of capital would be required for construction.
 The government proposed creating a $2 billion fund to help support low-traffic airports.
 The report also targets establishing an aircraft manufacturing base in India by 2040.

-The department keeps strict check on protocols for international passengers.
-In January 2023, Air India was fined $37,000 for its handling of an incident in which a drunk senior US bank executive was accused of urinating on a female passenger, Indian media reported.

 Management

 Regulations

-The industry is governed by the provisions of Aircraft Act.
+The industry is governed by the provisions of Bharatiya Vayuyan Adhiniyam, 2024.
 According to the '5/20 rule,’ all airlines in India need five years of domestic flying experience and at least 20 aircraft in its fleet in order to fly abroad.
 The proposal to review or scrap the 5/20 rule had come up during the tenure of former aviation minister Ajit Singh and around the same time when Tata Group evinced interest in investing in airline sector.

 Regulations requiring hand baggage tags to be stamped by security personnel at all airports was introduced from 1992.
-Between 15–21 December 2016, the CISF conducted a week-long trial at 6 airports during which all domestic passengers would be exempted from the stamping requirement.
+Between 15 and 21 December 2016, the CISF conducted a week-long trial at 6 airports during which all domestic passengers would be exempted from the stamping requirement.
 Civil aviation security regulator Bureau of Civil Aviation Security (BCAS) announced on 23 February 2017, that stamping baggage tags was no longer required at seven airports – Delhi, Mumbai, Kolkata, Bengaluru, Hyderabad, Ahmedabad and Cochin.
 The Ministry of Civil Aviation intends to gradually eliminate the requirement from all airports.

-Air Vistara was fined Rs 70 lakh by the Directorate General of Civil Aviation (DGCA) for failing to operate the required number of flights to underserved parts of the northeast region in April 2022.
-The airline was fined for not following the guidelines set by the DGCA.